hitmeister/api-sdk-php/README.md

 ### Create client

 Before starting, you will need the API keys from your [API settings page](https://www.kaufland.de/account/apisettings/).
+Also please provide the name of your partner solution name to the setUserAgent() field.

 Include the autoloader in your main project (if you haven’t already), and instantiate a new client.